The number of overseas Filipino workers has continuously been increasing in number over the years.

 They are willing to be the sole breadwinner

 OFW kasi ako kaya lahat sila sa bahay ay umaasa sa akin.

-Many OFWs realize that once they start working abroad, the number of their dependents have gradually grown.
-Apart from parents, spouse and children, extended family members have also joined in.
-The sibling wants you to send his child to school, your neighbor wants you to finance his buy and sell business, and parents of your godchildren start enumerating their favorite gifts for Christmas.
+Many OFWs realize that once they start working abroad, the number of their dependents has gradually grown.
+Apart from parents, spouses, and children, extended family members have also joined in.
+The sibling wants you to send his child to school, your neighbor wants you to finance his buy and sell a business, and the parents of your godchildren start enumerating their favorite gifts for Christmas.

 But even if people outside of the family are not bothering these OFWs, the mere fact that they work abroad might make family members rely on them so much.

 Mahal ko ang pamilya ko kaya ako nalang ang magsumikap sa abroad para guminhawa ang buhay nila.